omarrayyann/A-Fine-Day/README.md

 - Creating an online community with leaderboards, weekly challenges, online multiplayer functionality, etc. That would ensure the games never get boring and the patients never feel lonely while playing the games.
 - Improving on the graphics: while the current graphics look generally beautiful, more can be done like adding animations and sounds to make the background elements come to life.

+#User Guide**
+1- Clone the repositry to your machine
+2- Open the folder using Unity
+3- Connect the devices (Ultraleap and Oculus Rift)
+4- Build and Run the Project